Federal Loan Forgiveness Programs

 Public Service Loan Forgiveness

-This program is available to borrowers employed full-time in a public service job.
-The remaining balance on the Direct Loans is forgiven after they have made 120 monthly payments, under certain repayment plans.
+The Public Service Loan Forgiveness program was created under the College Cost Reduction and Access Act of 2007 to provide forgiveness to borrowers employed full-time in public service jobs.
+The remaining balance on eligible Direct Loans is forgiven after 120 on-time monthly payments, under certain repayment plans, while employed in qualifying public service.
 For more information please review the Department of Education’s Federal Student Aid Public Service Loan Forgiveness overview.

 If you are a current or former Northwestern employee and need your employment certified for the PSLF program, you can contact HR for employment verification.